essej/paulxstretch/readme.txt

 02-09-2018 1.0.0
-	-Control/Command click on waveform seeks (if click within active play range) -Moved prebuffering amount menu to prebuffering meter (click to show) -Added dummy parameter to tell the host the plugin state has changed when the imported file has changed etc -Removed the factory presets as they are not really that useful 02-02-2018 1.0.0 preview 5
+	-Control/Command click on waveform seeks (if click within active play range) -Moved prebuffering amount menu to prebuffering meter (click to show) -Added dummy parameter to tell the host the plugin state has changed when importing files etc.
+	 (May not work properly for undo etc on all hosts.)
+	-Removed the factory presets as they are not really that useful 02-02-2018 1.0.0 preview 5
 	-Added buttons to enable/disable spectral processing modules